Useful tips for traveling to Pakistan

 What’s weather like in Pakistan?

 The weather in Pakistan varies from area to area.
 In the northern Pakistan, weather can be unpredictable due to high altitude.
 Sunny days can be experienced from Springs to Autumn but weather can drop at night in summers as well.
-In Sep/Oct, it can be a bit rainy or snowfall in Sep/Oct which have become unusual of late due to global warming.
+In Sep/Oct, it is generally normal and sunny but owing to climate change, the weather have come slightly hotter or snowfall in Sep/Oct which have become unusual of late due to global warming.

 The southern regions in Pakistan can be dry with temperature ranging from 20-30 C.